scottdmccarter/Prog-Coursework/README.md

 ### Notable changes from original
 * Introduced second Particle class within Particles component, which could itself be reused if desired
-* Rather than translating particles back to centre, particles which go offscreen are deleted from the particles array and new ones are generated in their place - allowing for easier recolouring of particles
+* Rather than translating particles back to centre, particles which go offscreen are deleted from the particles array and new ones are generated in their place - allowing for easier dynamic recolouring of particles
 * Introduced optional 3D rendering of component onto 3D box